-This page provides access to past funding opportunities from BJA.
+This page provides access to past funding opportunities from the Bureau of Justice Assistance (BJA).
 Use the search filters below to help you find specific solicitations.
 From the results, select a solicitation title to view details about the opportunity as well as any resulting awards.

 The Intellectual Property Enforcement Program (IPEP), administered by BJA, is designed to provide national support and improve the capacity of state, local, and tribal criminal justice systems to address IP enforcement, including prosecution, prevention, training, and technical assistance.
 Awards will be made by BJA to support law enforcement agencies in coordinating the goals, objectives, and activities of their IP enforcement task forces in close collaboration with the relevant state, local, tribal, and federal agencies, to include local U.S. Attorney's Offices (USAOs).